Skip to main content

 보쌈 (Bossam) - Boiled Pork Wraps

-Tender boiled pork belly sliced and served with fermented shrimp sauce (saeujeot), kimchi, garlic, and lettuce for wrapping.
-The pork is boiled with spices and sometimes coffee or soybean paste for flavor.
-A popular drinking food (anju) paired with soju.
+Boiled pork belly sliced and served with fermented shrimp sauce (saeujeot), kimchi, garlic, and lettuce for wrapping.
+The meat is simmered with spices, sometimes with coffee or soybean paste thrown in.
+It's a favorite drinking food (anju) to go with soju.

 Allergens: